John Keeble (writer): Biography

 Keeble was born in Winnipeg, Manitoba, Canada, and raised in Saskatchewan until his parents moved the family to California.
 The son of a minister, Keeble holds dual Canadian and U.S. citizenship.
 Keeble attended the University of Redlands (Bachelor of Arts, "magna cum laude", 1966), and the University of Iowa (Master of Fine Arts, 1969).
 Additionally, he attended Brown University for one year (1971/72).
 He began adult life as a musician, but turned seriously to writing while at the University of Iowa.

-He has also worked as an educator, having taught at Grinnell College (1969-1972) and Eastern Washington University (1973-2002).
+He has also worked as an educator, having taught at Grinnell College (1969–1972) and Eastern Washington University (1973–2002).
 At Eastern Washington University, he is presently Professor Emeritus.
-He was Distinguished Visiting Writer at Boise State University in spring 2006, and held the Coal Royalty Trust Chair in Creative Writing at the University of Alabama (Fall Semesters, 1992, 1998, 2002).
+He was Distinguished Visiting Writer at Boise State University in the spring of 2006, and held the Coal Royalty Trust Chair in Creative Writing at the University of Alabama (Fall Semesters, 1992, 1998, 2002).
 He also served at Alabama as a Visiting Professor in 1995/96.